MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/buy-a-subscription-from-your-free-trial.md

 ::: moniker range="o365-worldwide"

 > [!TIP]
-Need help with the steps in this topic?
+> Need help with the steps in this topic?
 We’ve got you covered.
-Make an appointment at your local Microsoft Store with an Answer Desk expert to get help.
+Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.
 Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.

 ::: moniker-end